Dry January: Tips for Success

 If you have other goals for the New Year, work them in slowly, or save some to start in February.
 After all, imagine how frustrating your life may become if you had a long list of lifestyle changes to start on January 1st — you don’t want to set yourself up for failure by taking on too much at once!

 Document the Process

 Keep a journal of your thoughts and feelings each day.
 What days are hard to not drink, and which are easy?
 What happened that day to contribute to the ease or difficulty?
 How does your body feel each day?
 Did you sleep well?
 How is your mood in the morning vs the evening?
 Write down as much as you can look for any patterns.
 This will be helpful in determining your body’s relationship with alcohol and can help you plan how you move forward after Dry January.

 If you enjoy the routine of mixing a nice drink at the end of a long day, experiment with a non-alcoholic recipe: here is a list of mocktail recipes to try.
 This could also be a great time to try kombucha or various tea flavors and discover some new favorites!

 Changing routines is hard, and giving up something you enjoy is even harder.
-Don’t be upset with yourself if it’s challenging the first few days (or weeks!), and if you slip at all, remember that it doesn’t need to be all or nothing — just start fresh the next day!
+Don’t be upset with yourself if it’s challenging the first few days, or weeks!
+Remember that it doesn’t need to be all or nothing — just start fresh the next day!